 Business IT is familiar with the individual business processes, sets up the apps within SAP BTP, manages them and installs updates for the apps.
 Business IT also uses the foundations provided by Basis and Network IT.

-Step 1: Planning the architecture and infrastructure of SAP BTP
+Step 1: Planning the Architecture and Infrastructure of SAP BTP

 Before you can deploy an app or create the necessary infrastructure, you should plan its future use and scaling.
 With the SAP Business Technology Platform, there are many ways to design the infrastructure and architecture to optimize scalability and individual usage.